gaborsimon/CarDisplay/README.md

 |      v1.0      |
 ------------------
 ```
-After the welcome message first the following information will be displayed:
+After the welcome message the following information will be displayed:
-* car battery voltage level in V dimension with one decimal precision,
+* car battery voltage level in voltage dimension with one decimal precision,
 * car battery voltage status with an informated icon,
-* interior temperature in °C dimension with one decimal precision,
+* interior temperature in degree Celcius dimension with one decimal precision,
-* interior humidity in % dimension without decimal precision.
+* interior humidity in percent dimension without decimal precision.
 For example:
 ```
 ------------------